Code-Institute-Submissions/CookMark/README.md

 ## Technologies Used

 The project was made in Visual Studio Code, where a virtual environment was set up.
+The database used was MongoDB, which is a document oriented database.
+The structure of data was put into:
+- main
+-- recipe collection (main collection)
+-- other collections (which were all called and used for inserting data into recipe collection)

 ### Languages